This is a full review of the Macwheel MX Pro, a scooter that aims to be a good budget option that will appeal to many different value shoppers.

 Commuters with short to medium commutes will find this scooter useful too.
 In particular, commuters that have a last-mile transport situation, where they need their scooter to be portable so that they can easily carry it in and out of buses and subways, will find this scooter even more useful.

-Also, since this is a pretty portable scooter, both in terms of weight and dimensions, anyone looking for such a model can take a look.
+Also, since this is a pretty portable scooter, both in terms of weight and dimensions, anyone looking for that kind of feature can take a look.

 Where to buy the Macwheel MX Pro from?